chen-junkai/chen-junkai.github.io/_news/announcement_1.md

 related_posts: false
 ---

-🥰 Our paper about utilizing runtime behavior of program to evaluate LLMs is accepted by ICSE 2025 ~
+🥰 We propose [REval](https://r-eval.github.io/) to evaluate code reasoning ability and consistency of large language models.
+Our paper is accepted by ICSE 2025 and [preprint](https://arxiv.org/abs/2403.16437) is available now!